Parv58/HobbyHook/README.md

 # HobbyHook
-An interactive React application that recommends creative, physical, analytical, and social activities based on user preferences and available time, encouraging healthier alternatives to excessive screen usage.
+HobbyHook is a React-based web application designed to help people break out of endless scrolling by recommending engaging activities tailored to their interests and free time.
+Users can select their preferred activity categories and available time, and the app generates personalized hobby suggestions to inspire productive and enjoyable offline experiences.